Below are links to articles posted in Spine Surgery.

 However, if you’re still having pain months or years later, this might be a sign something is not right.
 Pain is a tool your body uses to tell you there’s a problem.
 If your back is still giving you constant pain, it might be time to talk to your doctor and see if a second back surgery is the right option for you.

-An Interview With Dr. Scott Katzman: OLSS Founder, Lead Surgeon and Minimally Invasive Expert
+An Interview With Dr. Scott Katzman: Minimally Invasive Spine Expert

 Neck and back pain due to spinal disc conditions is an increasingly common issue that millions of people experience each year.
 To better serve our patients and to provide the best service possible at OLSS, we pride ourselves in being experts at solving disc-related issues.
 When it comes to minimally invasive solutions to treat pain, our Artificial Disc Replacement is one of our most successful and frequently performed procedures.